truenas/middleware/docs/userguide/index.rst

 A copy of the public key for the replication user on *PUSH* needs to be pasted to the public key of the replication user on the *PULL* system.

-To obtain a copy of the replication key: on *PUSH* go to Storage → View Replication Tasks.
-Click the View Public Key button and copy its contents.
+To obtain a copy of the replication key: on *PUSH* go to :menuselection:`Storage --> View Replication Tasks`.
+Click the "View Public Key" button and copy its contents.
 An example is shown in Figure 8.3a.

 **Figure 8.3a: Copy the Replication Key**

 |Figure83a_png|

-Go to *PULL* and click Account → Users → View Users.
-Click the Modify User button for the user account you will be using for replication (by default this is the *root* user).
+Go to *PULL* and click :menuselection:`Account --> Users --> View Users`.
+Click the Modify User button for the user account you will be using for replication
+(by default this is the *root* user).
 Paste the copied key into the "SSH Public Key" field and click OK.
 If a key already exists, append the new text after the existing key.

-On *PULL*, ensure that the SSH service is enabled in Services → Control Services.
+On *PULL*, ensure that the SSH service is enabled in :menuselection:`Services --> Control Services`.
 Start it if it is not already running.

 Configure PUSH
 ~~~~~~~~~~~~~~

-On *PUSH*, verify that a periodic snapshot task has been created and that at least one snapshot is listed in Storage → Periodic Snapshot Tasks → View
+On *PUSH*, verify that a periodic snapshot task has been created and that at least one snapshot is listed in
-Periodic Snapshot Tasks → ZFS Snapshots.
+:menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> ZFS Snapshots`.

-To create the replication task, click Storage → Replication Tasks → Add Replication Task.
-Figure 8.3b shows the required configuration for our example:
+To create the replication task, click :menuselection:`Storage --> Replication Tasks --> Add Replication Task`.
+Figure 8.3b shows the required configuration
+for our example:

 * the Volume/Dataset is *local/data*